Sarah627/Java_miniatures/README.md

         ![changing references](/images/changing%20reference.png)

       - What if one of them have been changed its value to `"def"` for example?
-         - Now you know the answer! the value hasn't been changed the string reference variable just has been changed its reference to another object in the pool :)
+         - Now you know the answer! the value hasn't been changed the string reference variable just has been changed its reference to another object in the pool.

          ![changed reference](/images/changed%20reference.png)